Fresh Market cuts 2013 earnings forecast again, shares slump

 Fresh Market said it expects earnings of $1.42-$1.47 per share in 2013, down from $1.50-$1.55 per share.
 Analysts on average expected a profit of $1.53, according to Thomson Reuters I/B/E/S.

-Constrained U.S. consumer spending has hit many retailers' results, with companies such as Dollar Tree Inc (DLTR.O), Wal-Mart Stores Inc (WMT.N) and Sears Holdings Corp (SHLD.O) posting disappointing sales in their most recent quarters.
+Constrained U.S. consumer spending has hit many retailers' results, with companies such as Dollar Tree Inc, Wal-Mart Stores Inc and Sears Holdings Corp posting disappointing sales in their most recent quarters.

 Analysts on average were expecting a profit of 26 cents per share.